 I also wanted to share fit reviews on a few newer pieces from Everlane.
 As a reminder, they offer free shipping on orders of 2 or more items, and convenient returns (free in-person at a Happy Returns location near you or Everlane store, or $6 for a return shipping label).

 1. The Court Sneaker

 Pictured in off white/fog, size 5.

-I raved about these on IG as soon as they arrived, but now that I’ve had a chance to wear them all weekend, I can confirm they feel great off the bat with no breaking in needed.
-The leather feels soft and cushy and these sneakers are also responsibly produced (read more about the materials and factories here).
-The style is quite versatile and I’ve already tried them on with skinny, cropped, and boyfriend jeans, as well as denim shorts and leggings.
-They remind me of another sustainability-focused brand but are notably more comfy.
+I raved about these on IG as soon as they arrived, but now that I’ve had a chance to wear them for a while, I can confirm they feel great off the bat with no breaking in needed.
+The leather feels soft and cushy while on trend.
+The style is quite versatile and I’ve already tried them on with skinny, cropped, and boyfriend jeans, as well as denim shorts, leggings and even dresses (see here).
+They remind me of another sustainability-focused brand but are notably more comfy!
 Fit wise, they run a little big for me, as I’m usually between size 5 and 5.5. in most brands, and needed the size 5 in this particular style.

 2. Slim crop pants (in Short, Regular, or Full Length)

 Pictured in Sandstone size 00 Short, hems cuffed up.